 Importantly, unlike the case in early modern Europe where "war made the state and the state made war" (Tilly, 1975), high tax rates in Japan were not driven by interstate competition.
-Tokugawa Japan was an extraordinary era of peace.
+The Tokugawa era was one of extraordinary peace.
 In the two centuries after the Shimabara rebellion (1637-38), no major armed incident occurred.
 Until the West forced Japan to open up in the 1850s, tensions between the shogunate and local domains were never high enough to make war a real possibility.